danvk/codediff.js/README.md

 * `beforeName`: Text to place above the left side of the diff.
 * `afterName`: Text to place above the right side of the diff.
 * `contextSize`: Minimum number of lines of context to show around each diff hunk. (default: _10_).
+* `wordWrap`: By default, code will go all the way to the right margin of the diff.
+If there are 60 characters of space, character 61 will wrap to the next line, even mid-word.
+To wrap at word boundaries instead, set this option.

 Here's an example usage with a filled-out options parameter: